openstack/openstack-manuals/doc/config-reference/source/tables/heat-logging.rst

    * - ``instance_uuid_format`` = ``"[instance: %(uuid)s] "``
      - (StrOpt) The format for an instance UUID that is passed with the log message.
    * - ``log_config_append`` = ``None``
      - (StrOpt) The name of a logging configuration file.
 This file is appended to any existing logging configuration files.
 For details about logging configuration files, see the Python logging module documentation.
-Note that when logging configuration files are used then all logging configuration is set in the configuration file and other logging configuration options are ignored (for example, log_format).
+Note that when logging configuration files are used then all logging configuration is set in the configuration file and other logging configuration options are ignored.
    * - ``log_date_format`` = ``%Y-%m-%d %H:%M:%S``
      - (StrOpt) Format string for %%(asctime)s in log records.
 Default: %(default)s .
 This option is ignored if log_config_append is set.
    * - ``log_dir`` = ``None``
      - (StrOpt) (Optional) The base directory used for relative --log-file paths.
 This option is ignored if log_config_append is set.
    * - ``log_file`` = ``None``
      - (StrOpt) (Optional) Name of log file to output to.
 If no default is set, logging will go to stdout.
-This option is ignored if log_config_append is set.
-   * - ``log_format`` = ``None``
-     - (StrOpt) DEPRECATED.
-A logging.Formatter log message format string which may use any of the available logging.LogRecord attributes.
-This option is deprecated.
-Please use logging_context_format_string and logging_default_format_string instead.
 This option is ignored if log_config_append is set.
    * - ``logging_context_format_string`` = ``%(asctime)s.%(msecs)03d %(process)d %(levelname)s %(name)s [%(request_id)s %(user_identity)s] %(instance)s%(message)s``
      - (StrOpt) Format string to use for log messages with context.
    * - ``logging_debug_format_suffix`` = ``%(funcName)s %(pathname)s:%(lineno)d``